libp2p/js-libp2p-pubsub/README.md

 ### Stop

-Stop the pubsub subsystem.
-The protocol will be unregistered to `libp2p`, which will remove all listeners for the protocol and the streams with other peers will be closed.
+Stops the pubsub subsystem.
+The protocol will be unregistered from `libp2p`, which will remove all listeners for the protocol and the established connections will be closed.

 #### `pubsub.stop()`